mfodor/monaca-helper/README.md

 ### pull

-Do a pull in Monaca server and in each installed app
+Do a pull in Monaca server and in each installed app in `apps` subfolder.

 ### build|packager